calamares/actions/README.md

-# matrix-notify
+# Matrix-Notify

-GitHub action for notifying on Matrix
+GitHub action for notifying on Matrix.